martinrotter/rssguard/resources/docs/Documentation.md

 ## Web-based and lite app variants
 RSS Guard is distributed in two variants:
 * **Standard package with WebEngine-based bundled message viewer**: This variant displays messages with their full formatting and layout in embedded Chromium-based web viewer.
-This variant of RSS Guard should be nice for everyone who doesn't care about memory consumption.
+This variant of RSS Guard should be nice for everyone who doesn't care about memory consumption too much.
 Also, installation packages are relatively big.

 <img src="images/webengine-view.png" width="80%">